Vijay Daita

 vdaita@stanford.edu

 I recently graduated from UIUC where I studied Computer Science and Economics and will be starting my MS in Computer Science at Stanford in Autumn 2025.
-Currently, I'm interning at Exa Labs.
+Currently, I'm interning at Exa AI, working on enhancing search quality for recent events and code tasks.

 I'm broadly interested in agent-based assistants, SE, and MLSys.
 Over the past few years, I've worked on the following projects: